DaGrandOwl/oh-no-they-died/README.md

 This project was built for Scholastica Tech Summit'25 for 'Innovator's Arena' segment

 View the webpage on **https://oh-no-they-died.vercel.app**<br>
-Backend may take a bit to load on first use as it goes to sleep after inactivity.
-Please be patient.
+Backend may take a bit to load on first use as it goes to sleep after inactivity. <br>
+Please be patient, you may check server status directly on **oh-no-they-died.onrender.com/**. <br>
+If server does not respond in approx. 1-2 mins, view this link to restart it https://api.render.com/deploy/srv-d1t97b7fte5s73c4sn7g?key=6fSZntm0nFk

 For demo account, use email "demo@test" with password "demo".
 Demo example: <br>
 1) Try searching through Dashboard page recommendations for a Breakfast meal over 200 calories